jfgreen/jfgreen.uk/content/why-data-engineering.md

 discover that car manufacturers would do things like describe a completely unremarkable SUV as being "Mystic Beige".

-I love finding a weird outlier in the dataset and trying to the story behind it. _"What on earth happened here, did a single customer really order 187 mangos?"_ Working in data is rewarding for those who are fundamentally very curious.
+I love finding a weird outlier in the dataset and trying to uncover the story behind it. _"What on earth happened here, did a single customer really order 187 mangos?"_ Working in data is rewarding for those who are fundamentally very curious.

 Also, its gratifying to see users glean insights from data you have delivered